 Am I eligible?

-Use the online checker or submit a 2 year old FEE application form if you claim one of the benefits below.
-You can use the checker or application form one term before your child becomes eligible for a free place.
+You can use the online checker one term before your child becomes eligible for a free place.
 If eligible, your child can start at any point in the term, as long as either you or your child meets one of the eligibility criteria.

 You must be getting one of the following benefits: